 Accidental Contact If the user accidentally touches an electrical component while pressure washing the pool, it can result in a dangerous electrical shock.

-See also Can You Pressure Wash Soffit Vents
+See also Can You Use A Pressure Washer On A Caravan

 Preventing Electric Shock